 Everyone is at risk of getting COVID-19.
 Older adults and people of any age with serious underlying medical conditions may be at higher risk for more severe illness.

 Most people with disabilities are not inherently at higher risk for becoming infected with or having severe illness from COVID-19.
 However, some people with disabilities might be at a higher risk of infection or severe illness because of underlying medical conditions.
 All people seem to be at higher risk of severe illness from COVID-19 if they have serious underlying chronic medical conditions like chronic lung disease, a serious heart condition, or a weakened immune system.
-Adults with disabilities are three times more likely than adults without disabilities to have heart disease, stroke, diabetes, or cancer than adults without disabilities (CDC.gov).
+According to the CDC, adults with disabilities are three times more likely than adults without disabilities to have heart disease, stroke, diabetes, or cancer than adults without disabilities.

 If you have one of the disability types listed below, you might be at increased risk of becoming infected.
 You should discuss your risk of illness with your healthcare provider.

-If you or someone you care for are at higher risk of getting very sick from COVID-19, take steps to prevent getting sick.
+If you or someone you care for are at higher risk of getting very sick from COVID-19, take steps to prevent getting sick (as outlined above in “Ways to Slow the Spread”).
 In addition to practicing everyday preventive actions, people with disabilities who have direct support providers can help protect themselves from respiratory illness in the following ways: